valkey-io/valkey-py/docs/redismodules.rst

 -----

-ValkeyTimeSeries Commands
+RedisTimeSeries Commands
 ************************

-These are the commands for interacting with the `ValkeyTimeSeries module <https://valkeytimeseries.io>`_.
+These are the commands for interacting with the `RedisTimeSeries module <https://valkeytimeseries.io>`_.
 Below is a brief example, as well as documentation on the commands themselves.

 **Create a timeseries object with 5 second retention**